Jesus-QC/Exiled.Loader/.github/README.md

 ### How to use

 - Put the plugin into the plugins folder
 - Install Exiled (Everything but the assembly).
+(Just the EXILED folder)